 7. Recognizing Cold-Weather Dangers

-Cold-weather isn’t the only danger in winter survival situations.
+Cold weather isn’t the only danger in winter survival situations.
 Winter conditions can create numerous other dangers.
-Make sure you know how to recognize and prevent these risk:
+Make sure you know how to recognize and prevent these risks:

 In very deep snow, you need to be careful about tree wells.
 These are areas underneath low-hanging evergreen branches which don’t have as much snow.
 If a person gets too close to the tree, he can fall into the tree well – often head first.
 This often happens to skiers and snowboarders.